 - The degree and type of care that you need.
 How independent and active are you (or a parent) able to be?
 Is the senior ambulatory, or do they need a walker or a wheelchair for mobility?
 Can they handle basic tasks like taking medications and bathing themselves on their own, or might they need some help with those things?

 - The person’s mental state and neuropsychiatric health.
-Are they of fully sound mind, with minimal age related memory loss and cognitive decline?
+Are they of a fully sound mind with minimal age-related conditions such as memory loss and cognitive decline?
 Or are they suffering from a progressive brain disease like Alzheimer’s or Parkinson’s, which could affect their judgement, decision making, and ability to keep themselves comfortable and safe on their own?

-- Financial issues and the cost of care.
+- Financial budget and the cost of care.
 Unfortunately, the best senior living facilities — including both independent and nursing homes — don’t come cheap.
-Some skilled nursing facilities, and even assisted living in some cases, may be covered by medicare or other health insurance.
+Some skilled nursing facilities, and even assisted living services in some cases, may be covered by medicare or other long-term care insurance.

-- The person’s long term prognosis.
-In independent living and assisted living homes for seniors, residents may be asked to leave if the facility is no longer able to provide the level of care that they need.
-This can be an issue for people with health conditions like Alzheimer’s that progress and worsen over a long period of time.
-Many of these patients will need to relocate at a future time to a different facility that provides a higher level of around the clock care.
+- The person’s long-term prognosis.
+In independent living and assisted living homes, senior residents may outgrow the facility if it is no longer able to provide the level of care that they need.
+This can be an issue for people with health conditions like Alzheimer’s which progresses over a period of time.
+Many of these patients will need to relocate to a different facility that provides a higher level of around-the-clock care.

 When living on your own becomes too difficult, moving to a senior care facility can be one of the best choices you can make, whether it’s for yourself, or for an aging parent.
-These facilities give seniors the assistance and care they need to stay safe and comfortable, while still giving them the right level of independence.
-With plenty of opportunities to socialize and participate in fun community activities, the right senior living home can help make your golden years some of the very best times in your life.
+These facilities give seniors the assistance and care they need to stay safe and comfortable, while still giving them a better quality of life.
+For more information on senior living, visit our blog and our Help & Advice page.